Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "About our relationship?
 Yeah, we’re a triple," Allison announced, firmly.
 Dan arched an eyebrow, but the audience took it well: The roar of approving cheers and clapping was deafeningly loud.

-Lawrence let it die down while the three of them...well, they’d clearly wanted to keep it private, but had decided that ripping off the band-aid was more painless.
+Lawrence let it die down while the three of them... well, they’d clearly wanted to keep it private, but had decided that ripping off the band-aid was more painless.
 Dan thought he detected some surprise at the positive reception.

 It didn’t take long for the applause to fade, though, and Lawrence had been given plenty of time to prepare his next question.
 "What’s that like?
 How does it work for you guys?"

 Xiù chipped in with a distinct lack of poise that made Dan snort laughter.
 She was clearly besotted with the other two.
-"It...works.
+"It... works.
 Really well.
 We’d kinda, um…"

 "It works because we’ve figured out how to work it out in private," offered Julian in a protective tone that was somehow still friendly .
 "I know we’re not exactly anonymous but…"